Teriks/TinkerRetroPie/README.md

 or install additional RetroPie packages by building them from source.

-# Performance

-The ``install.sh`` script from the generated installer tarball will install a boot time configuration that enables a CPU frequency boost up to 2.06GH (on_demand governor).

-Inside this same boot script, the devfreq support for Mali built into the kernel is taken advantage of to pin the GPU to a 600MHz (its max clock).

-The script that does this is ``etc/init.d/cpugpufreqboost``, which is installed to ``/etc/init.d/cpugpufreqboost`` by the install script.

-Make sure you have everything heatsinked with a fan, if you don't **IT WILL DAMAGE YOUR BOARD, I KILLED MY FIRST ONE**

-With this boot configuration, reicast (dreamcast emulator) and mupen64plus run surprisingly well.

-Games I have tested on reicast running pretty much full or playable speed:

- * Dead Or Alive 2
- * Crazy Taxi
- * Sonic Adventures 2
- * Rayman 2: The Great Escape

-Games I have tested on N64 with similar result:

- * Star Fox 64
- * Mario 64
- * Hydro Thunder
- * Wave Race 64
- * Perfect Dark
- * Golden Eye

-PS1: Todo, I imagine it works great given it works pretty well on PI and Tinker has at least twice the horsepower.

 # Build from source / install yourself

 Run ``build_installer.sh`` on your build machine.

-On the first run you will be prompted if you want to build Armbian from source, if you say no you will be asked for a path to an existing source tree where a build has been previously completed.
+On the first run you will be prompted if you want to build Armbian from source, if you say "no" you will be asked for a path to an existing source tree where a build has been previously completed.

+You will also be asked if you want access to the linux kernel configuration menu, for the kernel branch (linux kernel version), and for the Armbian OS LIB_TAG (this is a tag/branch/commit-hash from the Armbian/build repository).

+If you are not sure about the prompts mentioned above, just hit enter to accept the default values.

-If you choose to let my script build Armbian for you, it will configure it automaticaly for tinkerboard with Mali Midgard devfreq support enabled.
+If you choose to let my script build Armbian for you, it will configure it automatically for Tinkerboard with Mali Midgard devfreq support enabled.

-If you are going to point it at your own source tree, you need to build Armbian using the "next" kernel, and enable Mali Midgard devfreq support from the kernel config menu before you build it.
+If you say "no" to the first prompt and are going to point it at your own source tree, then you need to build Armbian using the "next" kernel and enable Mali Midgard devfreq support from the kernel config menu when building it yourself.

-The script expects to be pointed at the root directory of a built https://github.com/Armbian/build repository.
+The script expects to be pointed at the root directory of an already built https://github.com/Armbian/build repository.

-Building Armbian from source with my script will **require that you have docker installed** for simplicity.
+Building Armbian from source with ``build_installer.sh`` will **require that you have docker installed** for simplicity.

-When the script finishes running, **TinkerRetroPieInstaller.tar.gz** and the OS image will be left in the output directory.
+When the script finishes running, **TinkerRetroPieInstaller.tar.gz** and the OS image will be left in the ``output`` directory, which by default is in the same directory that ``build_installer.sh`` resides in.

-Flash the OS image and setup a non root user named to your liking.
+After you have run ``build_installer.sh`` successfully, Flash the Armbian OS image and setup a non root user named to your liking.

-It is recommended that you set your user up to have passwordless sudo.

 Log into that user and transfer **TinkerRetroPieInstaller.tar.gz** to their home directory.